-When Henry Morrison Flagler first came here in 1893, he called the Lake Worth region “a veritable paradise” and decided upon a dual plan for the area.
-He would turn Palm Beach into a resort and he would build a commercial city across the lake for his workers.
+The modern history of West Palm Beach began when Henry Morrison Flagler first came here in 1893.
+He called the Lake Worth region “a veritable paradise” and decided upon a dual plan for the area.
+Morrison decided he would turn Palm Beach into a resort and would build a commercial city across the lake for his workers.
 That “worker city” would become beautiful West Palm Beach.

 Strengthened by military dollars during World War II and an influx of veterans moving south after 1945, West Palm Beach exploded into a new era of progress.
 The city’s total property value rose from a rock-bottom $18 million in 1935 to $72 million in 1949 and continued to surge year by year until it was $147.5 million by 1962 – an 800% increase in less than 30 years.
 The West Palm Beach metropolitan area was the fourth fastest growing area in the United States between 1950 and 1960.
 Development spread west past Military Trail and south to Lake Clarke Shores.
 Ads in the Palm Beach Post touted “new prestige neighborhoods” of concrete block homes in “suburban community villages.”
 What could be finer than a three-bedroom, swimming pool home with central air – for just $14,950?
 The first TV station WIRK (Channel 21) came to town in 1953, and channels 5 and 12 followed a few years later.